magnars/optimus/README.md

   are changed to be just one letter.
 This reduces file size, but disrupts some libraries that use clever reflection tricks - like Angular.JS.
 Set to `false` to keep local variable names intact.

+- `:transpile-es6?` - UglifyJS does not support the new syntax in ES6.
+Set this to `true` to let Babel transpile ES6 code into ES5 before minification.

 #### `:clean-css`